bihealth/sodar-core-legacy/docs/source/integration.rst

 In order to make use of Projectroles views and templates, you should set the base template of your site accordingly in ``{SITE_NAME}/templates/base.html``.

-For a minimal example, see ``example_site/templates/base.html`` in the projectroles repository.
-It is strongly recommended to copy and use this as the base template for your site.
+For a supported example, see ``templates/projectroles/base_site.html`` in the projectroles package.
+It is strongly recommended to use this as the base template for your site, either by extending it or copying the content into ``{SITE_NAME}/templates/base.html`` and modifying it to suit your needs.

 .. note::
    CSS and Javascript includes in the example base.html are **mandatory** for